 To make longer life a better life.

 The Center’s vision and mission align closely with the School of Social Work’s values of individual dignity, respect for diversity, and pursuit of justice.
-The University’s mission, based in the Catholic, Jesuit tradition, is reflected strongly in our projects, as we work to consider the “whole person”—mind, body, social, emotional—in the context of vocation and across the lifespan.
+The University’s mission, based in the Catholic, Jesuit tradition, is reflected strongly in our projects as we work to consider the “whole person”—mental, physical, social, and emotional—in the context of vocation across the lifespan.

-Since its inception in 2005, with the generous funding of the Alfred P. Sloan Foundation and under the leadership of Drs.
-Marcie Pitt-Catsouphes (2005-2011) and Michael Smyer (2005-2008), the Center on Aging & Work at Boston College has put a vital stake in the ground around issues of aging and work.
-Key accomplishments include:
+Since its inception in 2005 through the generous funding of the Alfred P. Sloan Foundation and under the leadership of Dr. Marcie Pitt-Catsouphes (2005-2011) and Dr. Michael Smyer (2005-2008), the Center on Aging & Work at Boston College has put a vital stake in the ground around issues of aging and work.
+Key accomplishments of the Center include:

 The Center has played a critical role in increasing the prominence of aging workforce issues, transforming the topic from a marginal one with few vocal advocates to one that is recognized as central to the overall health of an aging society.

 Major Research Studies

 The Center has conducted a wide range of major research studies, including:

 - 2008 CitiSales Study

 - 2009 Talent Management Study